 The MPCA has identified the Clearwater River as an impaired water body due to high levels of turbidity, TSS, fecal coliforms (E. coli) and low dissolved oxygen during periods of low flow.

-Water quality monitoring has been done by the RLWD at 19 sites associated with streams since 1984. and more recently at four other sites on lakes within the subwatershed.
-Lakes being monitored include Clearwater Lake (1993), Cameron Lake (2003) and Maple Lake (2004).
+Water quality monitoring has been done by the RLWD at 19 sites associated with streams since 1984.
 The parameters measured included field measurements for dissolved oxygen, pH, temperature, turbidity, transparency and conductivity.
 Laboratory analysis is performed on stream samples for fecal coliform (E. coli), orthophosphorus, nitrates and nitrites, ammonia, total Kjeldahl nitrogen and alkalinity.
-Lakes monitoring data includes Secchi depth readings, as well as total phosphorus and chlorophyll-a analysis.
 The RLWD periodically prepares a water quality report.
 Results are available upon request in the RLWD office.

 The RLWD also sponsors River Watch programs for nine schools.
 The goals of the program are to develop baseline water quality data, provide hands on “real world” science opportunities for students and promote greater citizen awareness and understanding of watersheds and the role of watershed districts.
 Senior high students from participating schools perform the monitoring, including field collection and lab analysis.
 Field measurements of dissolved oxygen, water temperature, pH, conductivity, transparency, turbidity, stage, water depth and stream width are collected at each site along with appearance and recreational suitability observations.
 Each school collects data at least once per month.
 River Watch groups prepare reports based upon monitoring results.
 These reports are then presented at area River Watch forums.
-In addition to the schools listed below, Bagley started a River Watch program in 2004.
-Some schools plan on adding or changing monitoring sites as well.
+The RLWD staff work directly with Win-E-Mac Public School with data collection activities.

 The watershed will continue to assess the problem and the data available for the next 303D assessment.
 It is the RLWD’s goal to address the following issues with the Clearwater River subwatershed.